-At PIFcamp 2021, a gathering of makers, hackers, tech freaks and nature lovers in a semi-remote location of Upper Soča Valley, beepblip (Ida Hiršenfelder) is going on an expedition to the vast universe of retrofuturist sound with the extensive construction of a do-it-yourself analogue synthesiser —The Music from Outer Space Sound Lab ULTIMATE.
-As PifCamp is conceived as a collaborative DIY and DIWO workshop, I will be joined in my effort by the amazing friend Sean McIntyre.
-I sincerely hope that in mutual effort we will be able to build this beast of a synth in a week-long marathon of soldering, wiring, calibration, trouble-shooting and above all playing and jamming.
+At PIFcamp 2021, a gathering of makers, hackers, tech freaks and nature lovers in a semi-remote location of Upper Soča Valley, beepblip (Ida Hiršenfelder) is going on an expedition to the vast universe of retrofuturist sound with the extensive construction of a do-it-yourself analogue modular synthesiser —The Music from Outer Space Sound Lab ULTIMATE.
+As PifCamp is conceived as a collaborative DIY and DIWO workshop, I was joined in my effort by my amazing friend Sean McIntyre.
+Despite our mutual efforts, we were unable to finish the build of this beast of a modular synth in a week-long marathon of soldering, wiring, calibration, and troubleshooting.
+I managed to finalise the build of the MFOS only two years later, in 2023 and I’m now dedicated to playing and jamming with it in 2024.

-With surgical precision, calibration and selection of rare and accurate electronic elements the synth contains three musically punctual voltage controlled oscillators (VCO), white noise generator, active mixer, voltage controlled low voltage filter (LP VCF), voltage controlled amplifier (VCA), attack release envelope generator (AR Env Gen), two low-frequency oscillators (LFO), repeat gate generator, sample & hold and attenuator bank.
+With surgical precision, calibration and selection of rare and accurate electronic elements the modular synth contains three musically punctual voltage-controlled oscillators (VCO), a white noise generator, an active mixer, voltage controlled low voltage filter (LP VCF), voltage controlled amplifier (VCA), attack release envelope generator (AR Env Gen), two low-frequency oscillators (LFO), repeat gate generator, sample & hold and attenuator bank.

 “By assembling modules, source elements, and elements for treating sound (oscillators, generators, and transformers), by arranging micro intervals, the synthesizer makes audible the sound process itself, the production of that process, and puts us in contact with still other elements beyond sound matter. … The synthesizer, with its operation of consistency, has taken the place of the ground in a priori synthetic judgment: its synthesis is of the molecular and the cosmic, material and force, not form and matter, Grund and territory. … to make thought travel, make it mobile, make it a force of the Cosmos (in the same way as one makes sound travel).”